 Recent high school graduates must submit the final transcript that indicates graduation to the Office of Admission before financial aid will be credited to the student’s account.
-For transfer students, academic transcripts, through the final semester/quarter, must be submitted to the Student Records Office before the Financial Aid Office can verify a student’s eligibility for student loans.
+For transfer students, academic transcripts, through the final semester/quarter, must be submitted to the Student Records Office before Student Financial Services can verify a student’s eligibility for student loans.

 Respond to your Financial Aid Package

-Once all necessary financial aid application items have been submitted and reviewed by the Office of Financial Aid, students will be sent an email indicating that the “final” financial aid package is ready to be reviewed.
+Once all necessary financial aid application items have been submitted and reviewed by Student Financial Services, students will be sent an email indicating that the “final” financial aid package is ready to be reviewed.
 At that time, students must access the Financial Aid Student Portal and select “Accepting Your Aid” under the menu.
 Once there, a student is required to either accept or decline each source of financial aid that is listed.
 No financial aid will be credited to a student’s account until each fund offered has either been accepted or declined.

 Have a question?

-If you have any specific financial aid-related questions, you can call our Office of Financial Aid at (805) 565-6063 or email firstname.lastname@example.org to schedule an appointment to speak with a financial aid counselor.
+If you have any specific financial aid-related questions, you can call our Student Financial Services at (805) 565-6063 or email firstname.lastname@example.org to schedule an appointment to speak with a financial aid counselor.